microsoft/vsts-dockerfiles/ubuntu-minjava-build/README.md

 Dockerfile and shell script to build an Ubuntu docker container to run the Team Services coreCLR build agent for building Java (OpenJDK 7 and 8) with Ant, Maven or Gradle (via gradlew).

-The OFFICIAL VSTS Docker build agent is kept here (including support for Docker): https://github.com/Microsoft/vsts-agent-docker
+The OFFICIAL VSTS Docker build agent is kept here (including support for Java): https://github.com/Microsoft/vsts-agent-docker

 To learn more about how Visual Studio Team Services supports building and continous integration with Java see: